Poisson manifolds of strong compact type over 2-tori: The examples

 \section{The examples}

-We now have a Poisson manifold $K\U\to K\Omega^0$ for which we can read off the cohomology classes of the symplectic forms on the leaves from the explicit algebraic model $K\Omega^0$.
-Furthermore, we have an equivariant Poisson action on it.
-Thus the construction now comes down to finding a suitable embedding of $\R^q$ into $K\Omega^0$.
-Let us rephrase Proposition \ref{prop:genconstr} in the current setting to make this explicit.
+From our work in Section \ref{sec:k3} we have a Poisson manifold $(K\U,\pi_{K\U})$ with leaf space $K\Omega^0$ such that: \begin{enumerate}[(i)] \item the cohomology classes of the symplectic forms on the leaves are described in terms of the leaf space $K\Omega^0$ (Corollary \ref{cor:leafspace}); \item the natural action of $O(L)$ on $K\Omega^0$ lifts to a Poisson action on $(K\U,\pi_{K\U})$ (Proposition \ref{prop:action}). \end{enumerate} In order to apply the construction described in Section \ref{sec:gen}, we need to find a suitable embedding $\R^q\hookrightarrow K\Omega^0$ and a suitable subgroup $\Gamma\subset O(L)$.
+We rephrase Proposition \ref{prop:genconstr} in the current setting in order to make this more precise.
+For a different version of this result see also \cite[Theorem 1]{2013arXiv1312.7267M}.